-A bank which is entrusted with the functions of guiding and regulating the banking system of a country is known as it’s Central Bank.
-Such a bank does not deal with general public.
-It acts essentially as Government’s banker, maintain deposit accounts for all other banks and advances money to other banks, when needed.
+A bank that is entrusted with the functions of guiding and regulating the banking system of a country is known as its Central Bank.
+Such a bank does not deal with the general public.
+It acts essentially as Government’s banker, maintains deposit accounts for all other banks, and advances money to other banks when needed.
 The Central Bank also provides guidance to other banks whenever they face any problem.
-It is therefore known as banker’s bank.
+It is therefore known as a banker’s bank.
 The Reserve Bank of India is the central bank of our country.
-The Central Banks maintains record of Government revenue and expenditure under various heads.
+The Central bank maintains a record of Government revenue and expenditure under various heads.
 It also advises the Government on monetary and credit policies and decided on the interest rates for bank deposits and bank loans.
 In addition, foreign exchange rates are also determined by the Central bank.
 Another important function of the Central Banks is the issuance of currency notes, regulating their circulation in the country by different methods.
 No other bank than the Central Bank can issue currency.

 A commercial bank is an institution that provides services such as accepting deposits, providing business loans, and offering basic investment products.
-The main function of a commercial bank is to accept deposit from the public for the purpose of lending money to the borrowers.
-Commercial bank can also refer to a bank, or a division of a large bank, which more specifically deals with deposit and loan services provided to corporations or large/middle-sized business – as opposed to individual members of the public/small business.
+The main function of a commercial bank is to accept deposits from the public for the purpose of lending money to the borrowers.
+A commercial bank can also refer to a bank, or a division of a large bank, which more specifically deals with deposit and loan services provided to corporations or large/middle-sized businesses – as opposed to individual members of the public/small business.

 TYPE OF COMMERCIAL BANKS

 PUBLIC SECTOR BANKS

 These are banks where the majority stake is held by the Government Of India or the Reserve Bank of India.
 Examples of public sector banks are State Bank Of India, Corporation Bank, Bank of Baroda and Dena Bank, etc.

 For Banking study, you may visit– Banking Study Material